 Types of Healthcare Plans and Organizations

 Catastrophic plans generally have a low monthly premium, but they often require a relatively high deductible to be met before the plan pays for any services outside the minimum number of primary care physician visits required by the Affordable Care Act.

 Coverage in this type of plan is limited to only those doctors who contract with the plan.
-Generally, referrals are required for covered visits to doctors other than an individual’s primary-care physician.
+Generally, referrals are required for covered visits to doctors other than an individual’s primary care physician.

 Federal and state-funded healthcare coverage is available for low-income individuals in the form of Medicaid.
 Some states’ programs were expanded to cover more individuals when the Affordable Care Act was enacted.
 In California, the overall Medicaid program is called Medi-Cal.

 Medicare is a federal insurance program for those 65 and older and those who have certain disabilities.
 Part A involves hospital insurance, Part B includes medical insurance, and Part D covers prescription drugs.
-Medicare Advantage, sometimes referred to as Medicare Part C, is a plan offered by private insurance companies to provide Medicare Part A and B coverage (and often prescription drug coverage as well).
+Medicare Advantage sometimes referred to as Medicare Part C, is a plan offered by private insurance companies to provide Medicare Part A and B coverage (and often prescription drug coverage as well).

 A PPO health plan has a defined network of physicians and hospitals.
-Benefits are always richer for staying “in network” but there is some level of coverage if care is provided by a provider who does not participate in the network.
+Benefits are always richer for staying “in-network” but there is some level of coverage if care is provided by a provider who does not participate in the network.

 Related Healthcare Terminology